COVID-19 Testing: What Parents Need to Know

-If your child gets a cold, adults in the home should take extra care to not catch the cold—and frequently wash their hands and disinfect surfaces.
+Regardless of testing, if your child gets a cold, adults in the home should take extra care to not catch the cold—and frequently wash their hands and disinfect surfaces.

 If a child has more severe symptoms—persistent high fever, trouble breathing and not eating or drinking well—call your pediatrician.
 “I would encourage parents to reach out to their pediatrician first,” he says.
 “But if it’s severe and the child is getting worse, then you need to go to an emergency department.”

 Parents and caregivers should listen to local health officials about social distancing and stay-at-home orders.
 And they should continue to wash their hands often—and teach their children how to wash their hands and cover their cough.